RollingThunder35/helldivers_2_loadout_manager/README.md

 [![Latest Release](https://img.shields.io/github/v/release/RollingThunder35/helldivers_2_loadout_manager?label=Latest%20Release&color=brightgreen)](https://github.com/RollingThunder35/helldivers_2_loadout_manager/releases/latest)

 An automated loadout manager tool for Helldivers 2.
+After calibration, this tool allows you to make and easily set loadouts.
+The tool is made in Python using the EasyOCR library and macro commands to navigate menus.

 ## 📥 Downloads